Wednesday 8th July 2020

 How are you all this morning?
 We hope you are all keeping well.
 How did you get on with your English work yesterday?
 We hope you are enjoying the topic work and finding it interesting to learn about seaside holidays from the past.
 Well, today you will be very excited as we are going to be making some puppets for the theatre that you made last week.

-Here are today’s phonics activities linked to the story.
+Here is today’s phonics PowerPoint and the activities linked to the PowerPoint.

 Let’s do a mindfulness activity.
 Just click on the video.